bluebonnet-data/bbd/roadmap.md

 }
 ```

-Worth noting that whenever calls are made to big tables they (can be | are by default) cached into some set working directory (perhaps defaults to home).
+Worth noting that whenever calls are made to big tables they (can be | are by default) cached into some kind of working directory (perhaps defaults to $(HOME)/.bbd/ or something).
 Same goes for the shapefiles that get pulled and unzipped from the census ftp.

 Once the user has this data cached, they've taken a look at the table and know it's good stuff, they should be able to make a map using the same inputs.